 Japanese beetles are this generation’s destroyer of the landscape.
 These little metallic militants appear in swarms in July and last for months.
-They are feeding on their favorite plants and when those are decimated, move on to the next.
-They love roses, fruit trees, vegetables and especially linden tree.
-Reducing the Japanese beetle population will require a different strategy than the traditional preventative control for white grubs.
+They are feeding on their favorite plants and when those are decimated, they move on to the next.
+They love roses, fruit trees, vegetables and especially linden trees.
+Reducing the Japanese beetle population requires a different strategy than the traditional preventative control for white grubs.
 Protecting our favorite roses and fruit trees will involve treatments for adult beetles as well as the grub stage.

-Japanese beetles reproduce at very high rates.
-Unlike their cousin, the masked chafer, that lives only a few weeks.
+Japanese beetles reproduce at very high rates, unlike their cousin the masked chafer (the “June bug”) that lives only a few weeks.
 The adult Japanese beetle lives for months to eat, mate, and lay eggs recurrently.
-Once the eggs start to hatch into grubs, continuous waves of ravenous white grubs, begin feeding on the roots of your grass.
+Once the eggs start to hatch into grubs, continuous waves of ravenous white grubs begin feeding on the roots of your grass.

 Plant odors attract both sexes to potential food sites.
 Japanese beetle feeding produces odors which act as pheromones to attract other Japanese beetles to the area to feed and mate.
 Pheromones are chemical odors used by insects to communicate.

 Originally from Asia, Japanese beetles were brought over to the United States in 1917 into New Jersey.
 Currently the insect can be found in all states east of the Mississippi River, except Florida and Louisiana.